andresma2490/Proyecto-BD/README.md

 ## GIT:

-### for download this repository on the command line
+### For download this repository on the command line
 ```
 git clone https://github.com/andresma2490/Proyecto-BD.git

 ```
-### for create a new document on the command line
+### For create a new document on the command line
 ```
 echo "# Proyecto-BD" >> ALGO.txt